wacncontent/CustomizeTool/removeCommentOutput/includes/app-service-mobile-dotnet-backend-web-and-mobile.md

         modelBuilder.HasDefaultSchema("your_mobile_app"); // your service name, replacing dashes with underscore

-4. Next we will get the mobile app connection string from the Azure Management Portal:
+4. Next we will get the mobile app connection string from the Azure Portal:

     - Select your mobile app in the portal and click the part labeled **User Code**.